hrluo93/currentNe_GPU/README.md

 # currentNe_GPU

- Modified GPU-accelerated `currentNe`(https://github.com/esrud/currentNe) with **PED/MAP**, and **VCF** input support, plus **complete Ne estimation & confidence intervals**.
+ Modified GPU-accelerated `currentNe`(https://github.com/esrud/currentNe) that delivers a more than **20-fold** speedup while producing results **identical to the original CPU implementation**, including current effective population size (Nₑ) estimates and confidence intervals.
-GPU-accelerated fork of currentNe adding PED/MAP and VCF input, and providing end-to-end Nₑ estimation with confidence intervals.

 The GPU path computes weighted LD (d²) in **FP64** using atomicAdd(double*), while Nₑ and CIs follow the original integration and neural-network variance model.

 Requires: **NVIDIA GPU ≥ Pascal (SM ≥ 6.0)**, NVIDIA driver + CUDA Toolkit (12+), gcc/g++ & make, **and ~1 GB free GPU memory** (more for large datasets).

-**OpenCL version is available** Under **Release  currentNe-ocl.zip** can be used on Nvidia, AMD and Intel GPUs.
+**OpenCL version is available** Under **Release  currentNe-ocl.zip** and can be used on Nvidia, AMD, and Intel GPUs.
 **The CUDA and OpenCL implementations produce results that are fully consistent with the original CPU version.**

 An Apple Metal FP32 version is also available for testing purposes.
 Because **Metal does not support FP64, the FP32 estimated d² and Ne values may differ from those of the CPU version**.
 The FP32 version is provided only as a test of Metal GPU computing (individuals x SNPs pairs=132416165908, M3pro CPU 464.501 sec **Vs.** GPU 0.448286 sec).
 If needed, please contact the CurrentNe_gpu author: hrluo93@foxmail.com .